Manaslu Circuit Trek

 - Limited Medical Facilities: There are no proper medical clinics along the trail, making it crucial to carry a well-stocked first-aid kit and prioritize acclimatization.

 - Road and Trail Conditions: The drive from Kathmandu to the trailhead can be delayed due to ongoing road construction, traffic jams, or the rugged nature of unpaved mountain roads.
+The trail is steep and rugged, and it practically hangs on a bluff high above the river in a few spots.

 - Weather Dependency: The weather in the Himalayas can be unpredictable, even during the peak trekking seasons.
 Sudden snowfalls can close the pass, forcing trekkers to retrace their steps.